-I offer packages where we do a number of quick sessions throughout the year to get you a continuous supply of image content for your social medai.
+A number of quick sessions throughout the year to get you a continuous supply of image content for your social media.
 An example series: business portraits in studio, office/workspace session, engaging with a customer, and a more personal outdoor session (hiking, exploring Seattle, etc.).
-Inquire for a custom quote.

 The “other” category!
 I’ve photographed wind turbine fields for a renewable start up, sustainable camper trailers in a forest setting, and a commercial fisherman on his custom charter boat.
 If you need photos for your small business, please inquire!

 I just need a quick headshot, how do I book?

 Through my online scheduler.
 Just choose studio or outdoor, fill out the form and input payment information.
 You will not be charged until the day of your session.

 We need office headshots, a group photo, and some others.
 What is the cost?